Queen Elizabeth II Is Still Apparent In Grade I Horse Racing In 2017: Highclere’s Deep Impact

 While some outsiders may have assumed that this was Queen Elizabeth’s first and only visit associated with Kentucky and their famous thoroughbred horse breeding, it was not.

-Queen Elizabeth is known throughout the world as a top thoroughbred horse breeder, and her 1984 trip to Kentucky horse farms was chronicled by NY Times.
-Even in the 1980’s, it was noted that Queen Elizabeth was a trusted horse breeder and a bloodlines expert.
+Queen Elizabeth is known throughout the world as a top thoroughbred horse breeder, and her 1984 trip to Kentucky horse farms was chronicled by the New York Times.
+Even in the 1980s, it was noted that Queen Elizabeth was a trusted horse breeder and a bloodlines expert.

-About the activities Queen Elizabeth expected, a spokesperson for the Queen said she would stay in a mansion at Lane’s End Farm in Versailles, Kentucky.
+About the activities Queen Elizabeth expected, a spokesperson for the queen said she would stay in a mansion at Lane’s End Farm in Versailles, Kentucky.
 The spokesperson also clearly stated “the Queen would go out only by day and attend none of the lavish parties common among Lexington horse farmers.”

 After her 1984 visit, Queen Elizabeth also visited the Farish family at Lane’s End Farm in 1986 and 1989.
-According to UPI, Each were a “working holiday” for Queen Elizabeth, and, as it appears, part of her visits to Kentucky in the 1980’s might have been related to her love of her famous thoroughbred mare being boarded at Lane’s End Farm: Highclere.
+According to UPI, each were a “working holiday” for Queen Elizabeth, and, as it appears, part of her visits to Kentucky in the 1980s might have been related to her love of her famous thoroughbred mare being boarded at Lane’s End Farm: Highclere.

 According to Pedigree Query, Highclere died in 1992.
 It was also around that time that Queen Elizabeth’s appearances in Kentucky seemed to cease until she reappeared at the 2007 Kentucky Derby.